SUNSET OF FURMANKIND

 He cleared his throat and blinked before looking at the woman he had comforted the night before.
 “Kris, don’t you think you should go with something else?” he asked quietly.
 “I thought you were going to choose one of the smaller cats – a bobcat or a lynx, I believe you said.”

 Kristen retained her look of embarrassment and nervously entwined her fingers within her long black hair.
 “Last night when I was scared,” she reminded him, “you promised to help see me through this.
 We both promised to help one another when we hit rough waters.”

 “Yes, that’s true,” Jon replied, “but you don’t have to become the same —”

 “The best way you and I can help one another is if we are both of the same anthro species,” she interrupted with a voice stronger in determination.
 She looked over at Marcy.
 “I stand by my decision.
 Mountain lion.”

 “Mountain lion it is,” the nurse remarked.
 She looked around the small group and held up her pink computer tablet in one hand.
 “Any last minute changes?” she asked.
 Kristen avoided the imploring look that Jon gave her, but no one else spoke up.
 “Okay, then,” said the nurse.
 “One spotted leopard, one white tiger, and two mountain lions.”

 Jon swallowed hard in disbelief.
-Kristen obviously didn't realize what she had just done to him, but with Marcy and the doctor present, he couldn't say anything.
+Kristen obviously did not realize what she had just done to him, but with Marcy and the doctor present, he could not say anything.